mpythree/python-colab-selenium-toa-news-web-scraping/README.md

 ## 📌 Project Overview

-This project is an automated web scraper designed to extract news dan date data \[mention the data type, e.g., product names, prices, ratings, and technical specifications] from [TOA Indonesia](https://toa.co.id/news) Website.
+This project is an automated web scraper designed to extract news dan date data from [TOA Indonesia](https://toa.co.id/news) Website.
 The collected data is intended for practicing gathering data from an active website using Selenium with Python.

 ### Key Features